-The Disclosure and Barring Service (DBS) charges an application fee for each enhanced criminal records disclosure.
+The DBS charges an application fee for each enhanced criminal records certificate.
 There is discretion about whether the individual or the school pays the DBS application fee, although the practice in Northumberland is for schools to meet these costs by a recharge from Employee Services.
-It is expected that applicants meet the costs of any additional checks for overseas staff, although the school may decide to pay for these.
+It is expected that applicants meet the costs of any additional overseas checks including any translation costs, although the school may decide to pay for these.